probmods/probmods2/chapters/03-conditioning.md

 Now suppose that we condition on `D` being greater than or equal to 2.
 Then `A` need not be 1, but it is more likely than not to be.
 (Why?)
 The corresponding histogram shows the appropriate distribution of "guesses" for `A` conditioned on this new fact:

 ~~~~
-var dist = Infer({method: "rejection", samples: 1000},
+var options = {method: 'enumerate'};
-  function () {
+var model = function () {
   var A = flip() ?
 1 : 0
   var B = flip() ?
 1 : 0
   var C = flip() ?
 1 : 0
   var D = A + B + C
   condition(D >= 2)
   return A
-})
-viz.auto(dist, 'Value of A, given that D >= 2')
+};
+var dist = Infer(options, model)
+viz.auto(dist)
 ~~~~

-Predicting the outcome of a generative process is simply a special case of querying, where we condition on no restrictions and ask about the outcome.
+Predicting the outcome of a generative process is simply a special case of inference, where we condition on no restrictions and ask about the outcome.
 Try changing the condition in the above program to `condition(true)`.

 Going beyond the basic intuition of "hypothetical reasoning", the `Infer` operation can be understood in several, equivalent, ways.
 We focus on two: the process of *rejection sampling*, and the the mathematical operation of *conditioning* a distribution.

 ## Rejection Sampling

 How can we imagine answering a hypothetical such as those above?
 We have already seen how to get a sample from a generative model, without constraint, by simply running the evaluation process "forward"  (i.e. simulating the process).
-We can get conditional samples by forward sampling the entire query, including both the query expression and conditioner, but only keeping the sample if the value returned by the conditioner expression is *true*.
+We can get conditional samples by forward sampling the entire model, but only keeping the sample if the value returned by the conditioner expression is *true*.
 For instance, to sample from the above model "A given that D is greater than 2" we could:

 ~~~~
 var takeSample = function () {